alanwilter/poetry-python-cookiecutter/{{cookiecutter.dist_name}}/README.md

 2. Don't forget to use the python environment you set before and, if using `VScode`, apply it there.

-3. It's optional, but we strongly recommend [`commitizen`](https://github.com/commitizen-tools/commitizen)
+3. It's optional, but we strongly recommend [`commitizen`](https://github.com/commitizen-tools/commitizen), which follows [Conventional Commits](https://www.conventionalcommits.org/)

 ### Installation